nitsuj11595/ExampleLibrary/README.md

 `make zip`

 Prepare a zip file for publishing.
-All necessary files as well as source code, examples and reference, are included in the zip.
-However **bin** directory and Makefile are omitted.
+All of the necessary files as well as source code, examples and reference, are included in the zip.
+However **bin** directory and **Makefile** are omitted.